Beer Can Chicken is easy to make with a can of your favorite beer (or other carbonated beverage) and it can be grilled or baked!

 - Remove the giblets from the chicken and rub with chicken seasoning.

-- Place the chicken over the half-empty can of beer and set securely in a cast iron pan.
+- Place the chicken over the half-empty can of beer and set it securely in a cast iron pan.

 Beer Can Chicken Seasoning

-- salt, pepper & Italian Seasoning
+- Seasoned salt, Pepper & Italian Seasoning

 - Homemade Seasoned Salt & fresh black pepper